-Japanese knotweed can prove to be an expensive, time consuming problem to deal with, however it is not dangerous to humans.
-Far from being poisonous, knotweed is edible and can be consumed easiest when it’s first shooting in spring.
+Japanese knotweed can prove to be an expensive, time-consuming problem to deal with, however it is not dangerous to humans.
+Japanese knotweed is not poisonous, in fact, it’s edible and can be consumed easiest when it’s first shooting in spring.

 Should I buy a house with Japanese knotweed?

 If you buy a property with a Japanese knotweed infestation then you are inheriting years of treatment and the costs that go with it.
 An infestation of knotweed typically reduces a domestic property’s value by 10%.
 Some mortgage lenders have specific policies regarding this plant, so it’s worth enquiring with them before committing.

 A knotweed infestation should be identified by the seller of your home on the TA6 form.
 If you have spotted knotweed on the property, but the seller has not noted this on the survey form then you should bring this issue up with them straight away.
 Unfortunately, in some cases, property sellers lie about Japanese knotweed in order to push through a quick sale.

-Find out about what happens what happens if you’ve bought a property with knotweed in this case study.
+Find out about what happens if you’ve bought a property with knotweed in this case study.

 How about selling a house with Japanese knotweed?

 Conversely, if you are aware of a Japanese knotweed infestation on your property you must make potential buyers fully aware of this by noting it on the TA6 information form.
 Failing to do so could lead to a lawsuit that could cost you thousands of pounds.
-Similarly, if a property surveyor misses any knotweed on your land and a buyer makes a claim against you, you may able to claim against the surveyor for professional negligence.
+Similarly, if a property surveyor misses Japanese knotweed on your land and a buyer makes a claim against you, you may able to claim against the surveyor for professional negligence.

 What do you do if you find Japanese knotweed in your garden?